Georgia’s U.S. Senate Race Should Have Never Been This Close

 It’s also notable that a staggering 88 percent of white evangelicals, or nearly nine out of 10, cast their ballots not for Warnock—a true religious scholar who holds a doctorate in systematic theology and the pastor at one of Atlanta’s oldest and most revered black Baptist churches—but instead chose Walker, whose naked hypocrisy in pursuit of political power is a shared trait.
 It’s likely that those same white conservative voters shrugged off Walker’s moral failings, not just because it’s politically convenient, but because it jibes with the racist views they already hold about black folks.
 (It’s hard not to remember that Trump was absolutely enraged by Barack Obama’s successes.
 He’s probably happy to promote a black candidate who doesn’t threaten his confidence in innate white supremacy so thoroughly).

-Between now and December 6, when there will likely be a runoff between Walker and Warnock, there will be much pontificating in the media about why this race looked like it did.
+Between now and the December 6 runoff, there will be much pontificating in the media about why this race looked like it did.

 I can’t help but suspect some media types will contend that Warnock should’ve shook more babies and kissed more hands, crisscrossed the state more, made his policy stands clearer, or even—in the dumbest takes of all—done more to reach out to Republican voters.
 But at a certain point, the realities are located in the truths about us, meaning who we are as a country, and where we are at this moment.